Swiss group MSC acquires Hanjin's stake in U.S. ports operator

 "Our focus throughout the acquisition consultation has been, and will continue to be, rebuilding the business and servicing the needs of our affiliated shipping line MSC, its 2M partner Maersk, and our new joint venture partner HMM," Til president Alistair Baillie said in a statement.

-Container lines are battling their worst ever downturn due to a glut of ships and weaker demand - prompting rivals to form vessel sharing arrangements including the 2M alliance between MSC and the world's number one player Maersk.
+Container lines are battling their worst ever downturn due to a glut of ships and weaker demand - prompting rivals to form vessel sharing arrangements including the 2M alliance between MSC and the world's number one player Maersk (MAERSKb.CO).

 Heavily indebted South Korean line HMM said in December it had agreed to form a co-operative relationship with the 2M shipping alliance that fell short of full-fledged membership.